ewhicher/matter/content/collections/pages/opportunity-lab.md

         content:
           -
             type: text
-            text: Ideate
+            text: 'Map your opportunities'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'We’ll collaboratively explore this context to unearth new and exciting ideas that could revolutionise your business, market or industry.
-We’ll define these by priority and potential.'
+            text: 'We’ll do a deep dive into the market to analyse trends, future use cases, the drivers of change and emerging customer expectations to map your most compelling opportunity spaces.'
     icon: am-ideate.svg
     type: row
     enabled: true